ethereum/EIPs/EIPS/eip-1.md

 **Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.

 **Last Call** - This is the final review window for an EIP before moving to `FINAL`.
-An EIP editor will assign `Last Call` status and set a review end date (review-period-end), typically 14 days later.
+An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.

 If this period results in necessary normative changes it will revert the EIP to `REVIEW`.